mattsse/chromiumoxide/README.md

 ## Generated Code

 The [`chromiumoxide_pdl`](chromiumoxide_pdl) crate contains a [PDL parser](chromiumoxide_pdl/src/pdl/parser.rs), which is a rust rewrite of a [python script in the chromium source tree]( https://chromium.googlesource.com/deps/inspector_protocol/+/refs/heads/master/pdl.py) and a [`Generator`](chromiumoxide_pdl/src/build/generator.rs) that turns the parsed PDL files into rust code.
-The [`chromiumoxide_cdp`](chromiumoxide_cdp) crate only purpose is to integrate the generator during is build process and include the generated output before compiling the crate itself.
-This separation is done merely because the generated output is ~60K lines of rust code (not including all the Proc macro extensions).
-So expect the compilation to take some time.
+The [`chromiumoxide_cdp`](chromiumoxide_cdp) crate only purpose is to invoke the generator during its build process and include the generated output before compiling the crate itself.
+This separation is done merely because the generated output is ~60K lines of rust code (not including all the proc macro expansions).
+So expect the compiling to take some time.
 The generator can be configured and used independently, see [chromiumoxide_cdp/build.rs](chromiumoxide_cdp/build.rs).

 Every chrome pdl domain is put in its own rust module, the types for the page domain of the browser_protocol are in `chromiumoxide_cdp::cdp::browser_protocol::page`, the runtime domain of the js_protocol in  `chromiumoxide_cdp::cdp::js_protocol::runtime` and so on.